 Board of Regents (I.B.16).
 The annual assessment reports are available on the website and program assessment summaries are presented at faculty workshops (I.B.4) each fall.
-Executive Committee (EC) (I.B.17) is the final committee in the participatory governance structure that reviews policies and procedures before presentation to the Board of Regents for approval.
+Executive Committee (EC) (I.B.17) is the final committee in the participatory governance structure where policies are reviewed before presentation to the Board of Regents for approval and procedures are approved.
 Budget preparation meetings (I.B.18) include discussions of achievement of outcomes and setting priorities.
 Development of Integrated Educational Master Plan (I.B.19) provides an opportunity for college wide discussions on institutional effectiveness and identifying areas needing improvement.